biocore/empress/README.md

 Similarly to other tree visualization tools like [iTOL](https://itol.embl.de/), Empress can draw barplots in order to annotate tips of the tree with various types of information.
 Barplots are useful for doing this (moreso than node coloring, sometimes) because multiple "layers" of barplots can be shown at the same time -- this allows for us to view multiple types of data for the same tip simultaneously.
 Check out Figure 1 of [Song and Sanders et al. 2020](https://mbio.asm.org/node/61763.full) for just one example of a tree visualization using multiple layers of barplots for a pretty and effective figure.

-Barplots in Empress are currently only compatible with the rectangular layout, but support for circular-layout barplots is planned.
-To use barplots, change the layout to *Rectangular* (using the *Layout* section of the main menu), and then open up the *Barplots* section of the main menu and check the `Draw Barplots?` checkbox.
+Barplots in Empress are compatible with either the rectangular or circular layouts.
+Here we'll use the rectangular layout, but feel free to follow along with the circular layout if you prefer!

+First off, change the layout to *Rectangular* (using the *Layout* section of the main menu), and then open up the *Barplots* section of the main menu and check the `Draw Barplots?` checkbox.
 By default, a red bar of uniform length will be drawn for every tip in the tree:

 ![empress barplots initial view](docs/moving-pictures/img/empress_barplots_1.png)